Concealed Carry CCW

 Do You Really Need It?

-This is a big question that only you can decide.
-Here are some facts though.
+This is a major decision that only you can make.
+However, here are some key facts to consider.

-But we do know that statistically, you are very unlikely to ever find yourself in a position that you will need this insurance.
+What we do know is that statistically, it’s quite unlikely that you will ever need this insurance.

 You won’t be able to beat the ride, but with CCW Insurance you can feel confidant that your lawyer isn’t far behind you and will be there to protect your rights.

-The average lawyer fees for a murder trial are over $40,000 – and that doesn’t include expert witnesses, time off of work, investigators, and other legal services.
+The average cost for legal representation in a murder trial exceeds $40,000, not including expenses for expert witnesses, time off work, investigators, and other legal services.

-Defending a wrongful death lawsuit can cost almost as much and if you lose the civil case you will likely face a judgment of at least $500,000.
+Defending yourself against a wrongful death lawsuit can be nearly as expensive, and if you lose the civil case, you might face a judgment of at least $500,000.

 Best Concealed Carry Insurance